• Skip to primary navigation

 Negative side effects from not sleeping enough

-- Decreases testosterone, which will hinder building muscle
+• Decreases testosterone, which will hinder the building of muscle

 I don’t think lack of sleep alone would be why you do not see results, but it will play a major role if it becomes a recurring problem.